alanlivio/alanlivio.github.io/content/authors/admin/_index.md

 - "A. Guedes"

 # Role/position
-role: Postdoc
+role: Lecturer, University of Reading

 # Short bio (displayed in user profile at end of posts)
 bio: ""

 # List each interest with a dash
 interests:
+- Machine Learning
 - Multimedia Systems
-- Immersive Media
-- Video Understanding
-- Social Impact

 # Remove the ones not needed
 social: